25 Things To Do in Salem with Kids

 24. Follow the locals to the cozy Red’s Sandwich Shop for everything from omelets packed with add-ins to lobster rolls.

-25. If you drive into or out of Salem on Route 114, you can’t miss Treadwell’s Ice Cream, which has been serving up scoops since 1946.
+25. A walk up Washington Street will bring you to Melt homemade ice cream shop where you can get seasonal flavors like Apple Crisp or tastes of local collaboration, like Atomic Coffee ice cream.
+If you drive into or out of Salem on Route 114, you can’t miss Treadwell’s Ice Cream, which has been serving up a huge menu of scoops since 1946.